 “Stochastic” refers to processes that can be thought of as having some random influences — mutations in evolutionary biology, or interactions within the noisy environment of the cell.
 Randomness is not necessarily unpredictable.

-The updated list of research foci is available here.
+Check the updated list of research foci.

 EvoConBiO: Stochastic control and evolution of organelle genomes